 Unfortunately the deployment of Cirrus CI generated wheels (for osx-arm64 and linux-aarch64) does not get properly triggered by a release.
-However, they are properly uploaded to TestPyPi
+However, they are properly uploaded to TestPyPi twine upload -r pypi .whl --verbose

 - 1. Go to the recently updated TestPyPi release and download all the .whl files which have the tags arm64 and aarch64. - 2.
 From a local directory upload these wheels using twine.